puppetlabs/puppet-docs/source/puppet/4.5/reference/services_agent_windows.markdown

 Open source Puppet users can install [MCollective][] and [the puppet agent plugin](https://github.com/puppetlabs/mcollective-puppet-agent) to get similar capabilities, but Puppet doesn't provide standalone MCollective packages for Windows.

-## Disabling and Re-enabling Puppet Runs
+## Disabling and re-enabling Puppet runs

 You can prevent Puppet agent from doing any Puppet runs by [starting a command prompt with elevated privileges][running] and running `puppet agent --disable "<MESSAGE>"`.
 You can re-enable it with `puppet agent --enable`.